 - Quality of the food

-Now, let us draw the Pareto chart as per the data received.
+Now, let us draw the Pareto chart for the Feedback of XYZ restaurant as per the data received.

-Download BYJU’S-The Learning App and get personalised videos for many mathematical concepts to learn them all easily and quickly.
+Download BYJU’S-The Learning App and get personalised videos for many mathematical concepts to learn learn easily and quickly.